-Before joining the Open Society Foundations, Guidetti managed the European Programme on Integration and Migration (EPIM), a grantmaking initiative of the Network of European Foundations for three years.
-She has previous experience with the UNESCO Regional Office for Culture in Latin America and the Caribbean based in Cuba where she worked on HIV/AIDS prevention and stigma reduction and on indigenous audio-visual industry, and she has also worked with Handicap International in Belgium.
-Beyond various experiences in the voluntary sector during her studies, she served as assistant with the UNESCO office in Mexico, the European Commission, a local diaspora NGO in Ghana, and an integration centre for migrant women in Brussels.
-In 2011, she joined the Transatlantic Forum on Migration and Integration.
+Before joining the Open Society Foundations, Guidetti managed the European Program on Integration and Migration, a collaborative re-granting initiative of the Network of European Foundations for nearly four years.
+She has previous experience with the UNESCO regional office for culture in Latin America and the Caribbean based in Cuba, where she worked on HIV/AIDS prevention and stigma reduction and on indigenous audio-visual projects.
+She has also worked with Handicap International in Belgium.
+Other positions she has held include working for an integration center for migrant women in Brussels and posting s with the UNESCO office in Mexico, the European Commission, and a local diaspora NGO in Ghana.
+Since 2011, she has been a fellow of the Transatlantic Forum on Migration and Integration.

-Guidetti studied international relations, political sciences, culture and development studies, in Italy (Padua), France (Sciences-Po Paris), and Belgium (University of Leuven).
-She is fluent in Italian, English, French, and Spanish.
+Guidetti studied international relations, political science, and culture and development studies in Italy (Padua), France (Sciences-Po Paris), and Belgium (University of Leuven).
+She is fluent in English, French, Italian, and Spanish.